 We strongly believe in a highly inclusive approach where each individual can access deep learning and make rapid progress; while understanding the importance of regular exercise and healthy competition.
 Within the PE curriculum we aim to generate an effective learning environment where students feel comfortable in approaching new and challenging concepts.

 PE continues to be compulsory in Key Stage 4 with students having at least one lesson a week, which will take place at school and/or off-site at local sports facilities.
-From September 2016 Core PE, for some students will lead to a formal GCSE PE qualification.

 In lessons we cover a variety of sports to cater for all students and allow students to enjoy PE as much as possible.
 Examples include: athletics, badminton, basketball, cricket, netball, health related fitness, football, tennis, table tennis, trampolining, volleyball, dodgeball, handball, dance, hockey, rounders, rugby and many more.